BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 > c.
 Files with the \"**sh**\" extension allow you to send
-    commands to your operating system or to enter your operating system for interactive use (for example, the file *xstata17mp.sh* will launch the graphical version of Stata 17).
+    commands to your operating system or to enter your operating system for interactive use (for example, the file `stata_container.sh` will launch the graphical version of Stata).
 You can start the application by double-clicking
-    the file name in 'Dolphin'[^2] or by typing in the Terminal `xstata17mp.sh`
+    the file name in 'Dolphin'[^2] or by typing in the Terminal `./stata_container.sh`

 6. The directories that you have access to within the folder include: